The Cost of a Healthy Food Basket in Ireland 2014 - 2024

 - Findings:

-- This research highlights the challenges when trying to balance buying a healthy food basket with other weekly household expenses.
+- This research highlights the challenge of trying to balance the cost of a healthy food basket against the cost of meeting other needs and expenses on a low income.

-- Spending on restaurants, cafes, fast food, takeaways and visitors are an important part of the food basket highlighting the social and cultural aspects of food.
-It ensures that households can participate in activities that are considered to be part of everyday life.
+- Spending on social eating (providing for visitors, an occasional takeaway or visit to a café, and extra for Christmas) is an important part of the food basket.
+This reflects the social and cultural aspects of food.
+It aims to ensure that the minimum standard still enables households to take part in activities that are a normal part of everyday life.

 You can download the report of this study below.